TharakaUJ/TharakaUJ.github.io/_posts/AR/2025-01-14-A step into the world of AR.md

 Augmented Reality (AR) is transforming how we interact with digital content, making it more immersive and interactive.
 AR.js, a lightweight open-source library, allows developers to create AR experiences directly in the browser, eliminating the need for additional app installations.
-In this post, I’ll share my journey of creating an animated AR experience for my university’s inauguration display—a project that, despite its challenges, taught me a lot about AR.js and browser-based AR development.
+In this post, I’ll share my journey of creating an animated AR experience for my university’s inauguration display, a project that, despite its challenges, taught me a lot about AR.js and browser-based AR development.

 ---